RASPBERRY Pi CAR PROJECT - REPLACING CLASSIC BMW OBC

 This Raspberry Pi car project hinges on a few key principles:

-The Brains: The Raspberry Pi Zero 2w connects to the 2.2” PiTFT display.
+The Brains: The Raspberry Pi Zero 2w connects to the 2.2” PiTFT display using the GPIO header running Raspberry Pi OS Lite Bookworm.

 LCD & Buttons: The 2.2" PiTFT display fits cleanly behind a smoked acrylic lens.
-Four tactile buttons trigger different views—just like the original.
+Four tactile buttons trigger different options—just like the original.

 Smart Power: The Witty Pi 4 connects to the PiTFT and Raspberry Pi Zero.
 It can sense voltage bump (from ~12.6V to 13.8V) when the car starts, automatically booting the Pi.
 When the engine shuts off, it initiates a safe shutdown based on the voltage drop.